typeddjango/django-stubs/README.md

 Yes, it is!
 This project does not affect your runtime at all.
 It only affects `mypy` type checking process.

-But, it does not make sense to use this project without `mypy`.
+But, it does not make any sense to use this project without `mypy`.

 ### mypy crashes when I run it with this plugin installed

-Current implementation uses Django runtime to extract models information, so it will crash, if your installed apps `models.py` is not correct.
+Current implementation uses Django runtime to extract models information, so it will crash, if your installed apps or `models.py` is not correct.
 For this same reason, you cannot use `reveal_type` inside global scope of any Python file that will be executed for `django.setup()`.

 In other words, if your `manage.py runserver` crashes, mypy will crash too.
 You can also run `mypy` with [`--tb`](https://mypy.readthedocs.io/en/stable/command_line.html#cmdoption-mypy-show-traceback)